virlyananda/EM-ImageProcessing/README.md

 # Tomography
-This repository is where electron tomography protocols implemented for the Chao Lab project are stored.
+This repository is where electron tomography image processing are stored.